flash-oss/medici/README.md

 - **v5.0.0**

   - Node.js 12 is the lowest supported version.
-Although, 10 should still work fine.
+Although, 10 should still work fine, when using mongoose v5.
   - Mongoose v6 is the only supported version now.
 Avoid using both v5 and v6 in the same project.
   - You can't import `book` anymore.
 Only `Book` is supported. `require("medici").Book`.
   - The project was rewritten with TypeScript.
 Types are provided within the package now.